git/git.github.io/rev_news/drafts/edition-71.md

 * Who are you and what do you do?

-  I'm a software engineer and system architect at JAVAD GNSS, working in its Moscow Research Center, in Russia.
+  I'm a software engineer and system architect at JAVAD GNSS, working in their Moscow Research Center, in Russia.
 We design (and manufacture) high-end GNSS receivers, both hardware and software.
-Design and implementation of receivers firmware is my primary job for about 25 years already.
+Design and implementation of receiver firmware is my primary job for about 25 years already.
 I'm also responsible for the development tools our team is using, and that's where GNU/Linux and then Git come to the picture.